Eritrea: Italian Eritrea

 In 1922, Benito Mussolini's rise to power in Italy brought profound changes to the colonial government in Italian Eritrea.
-After il Duce declared the birth of the Italian Empire in May 1936, Italian Eritrea (enlarged with northern Ethiopia's regions) and Italian Somaliland were merged with the just-conquered Ethiopia in the new Italian East Africa (Africa Orientale Italiana) administrative territory.
-This fascist period was characterized by imperial expansion in the name of a "new Roman Empire".
+After il Duce declared the birth of the Italian Empire in May 1936, Italian Eritrea (enlarged with northern Ethiopia's regions) and Italian Somaliland were merged with the just-conquered Ethiopia into the new Italian East Africa (Africa Orientale Italiana).
+This Fascist period was characterized by imperial expansion in the name of a "new Roman Empire".
 Eritrea was chosen by the Italian government to be the industrial center of Italian East Africa.